ds17453/ICCAD2-Data-Extraction/README.md

 # ICCAD2-Data-Extraction

-R scripts used to locate, extract, clean, and inspect variables stored in a Philips ICIP system.
+R scripts used to locate, extract, clean, and inspect variables stored in a Philips IntelliVue Clinical Information Portfolio (ICIP) system.

 ### Branches